hexdevgroup/hex_scrape/README.md

 * send data to server application

 ### Server

 * TCP/IP HTTP RESTful API
 * Manage API keys so only certain clients can write
 * RDBMS integration
   * read & write

+### Requirements

+* Initial development should be in python 3.5.2, the current most up to date version.
+* All packages used should be pip installable and immediately added to `requirements.txt` in the proper format, like `requests==2.10.0`.
+* Follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) as best as possible